10 Sachem Street, 203.432.3670

 ANTH 533b, Bilingualism in Social Context J. Joseph Errington

 The linguistic phenomenon of bilingualism is presented through broad issues in social description inseparably linked to it: growth and change in bilingual communities; bilingual usage, social identity, and allegiance; and interactional significances of bilingual speech repertoire use.

-ANTH 541a / HIST 965a / PLSC 779a, Agrarian Societies: Culture, Society, History, and Development Peter Perdue, Kalyanakrishnan Sivaramakrishnan, and James Scott
+ANTH 541a / HIST 965 / PLSC 779a, Agrarian Societies: Culture, Society, History, and Development James Scott, Kalyanakrishnan Sivaramakrishnan, and Elisabeth Wood

 An interdisciplinary examination of agrarian societies, contemporary and historical, Western and non-Western.
 Major analytical perspectives from anthropology, economics, history, political science, and environmental studies are used to develop a meaning-centered and historically grounded account of the transformations of rural society.
 Team-taught.

-ANTH 575a / EAST 575a, Hubs, Mobilities, and Global Cities Helen Siu and Sarah LeBaron von Baeyer
+ANTH 575b / EAST 575b, Hubs, Mobilities, and Global Cities Helen Siu

 Analysis of urban life in historical and contemporary societies.
 Topics include capitalist and postmodern transformations, class, gender, ethnicity, migration, and global landscapes of power and citizenship.